The rsa command processes RSA keys. They can be converted between various forms and their components printed out.

 specifies the output file name to write a key to or standard output if this option is not specified.
 If any encryption options are set then a pass phrase will be prompted for.
 The output file name should not be the same as the input file name.

-These options encrypt the private key with the DES, triple DES, or the IDEA ciphers respectively before outputting it.
+These options encrypt the private key with the specified cipher before outputting it.
 A pass phrase is prompted for.
 If none of these options is specified the key is written in plain text.
 This means that using the rsa utility to read in an encrypted key with no encryption option can be used to remove the pass phrase from a key, or by setting the encryption options it can be use to add or change the pass phrase.
 These options can only be used with PEM format output files.

 prints out the various public or private key components in plain text in addition to the encoded version.